Troon-Technologies-LLC/TriQuetaSmartContract/docs/Technical_Document_TriQueta.md

 1. If drop is not active (start-date is not passed), than Admin can update all details of a drop e.g: start-date, end-date and template
 2. If drop is active than, Admin can only update the end-date of drop.

-## Instruction of Remove Reserve Mints

-To Reserve Mints with any Drop we have to give the following fields:

-- dropId
-- receiptAddress(Address which will recieve NFT)
-- mintNumber(Mint Number of Template)

 ## Instructions for Purchase Drop

 To Purchase NFT with any Drop we have to give the following fields: